 This is one of the more traditional ways that surgeons correct protruding ears.
 The infant’s ears are taped to the sides of the head in order to flatten out the protrusion and re-position the ear.

 A non-surgical technique involving the use of customized splints made of various materials.
 This procedure has been used to correct deformed infantile ears without the need for invasive surgeries.

 EarWell Infant Ear Correction System

 This system allows the cartilages of the ear to be re-formed to normal proportions by way of a mechanical molding.
 Due to the high levels of estrogen in the infant’s body, the cartilage displays more malleability than that of an older child.
 This allows the ear to more easily form to the desired shape.

 These splints are attached to the ears of infants.
 Fastened with adhesive tape, the pressure created by these splints on the ear cartilage re-directs the growth.
 This technique allows the ears to correctly form while maintaining the normal contours of the inner ear.

 Consult with Dr. Silvia Rotemberg

-Dr. Rotemberg is a leading plastic surgeon operating in the city of Miami.
+Dr. Silvia Rotemberg is a leading plastic surgeon operating in the city of Miami.
 Her technique incorporates the latest surgical advancements, combined with a vast knowledge of the foundations of plastic surgery.
-Whether you find yourself a candidate for Otoplasty or other surgeries, Dr. Rotemberg will provide a comprehensive evaluation of your goals and develop a unique treatment approach.
+Whether you find yourself a candidate for Otoplasty or other surgeries, Dr. Silvia Rotemberg will provide a comprehensive evaluation of your goals and develop a unique treatment approach.
 The end result will be a more confident and youthful version of you.
-To schedule a consult or for additional information on facial implants, call (305) 539-7083
+To schedule a consult or for additional information, call (305) 539-7083